mahmoud/sedimental/entries/simple_statistics_for_systems.md

 really you who passed those statistics exams.
 -->

-# Why statistics
+# Data collection and statistical convention

 Looking at the behavior of the system, we have to be critical, unbiased investigators.
 We instrument the system, turning it into a stream that generates data, such as timing information like durations, and usage information, like request lengths and response codes.

 With these data collection streams in place, it's time to reach into the statistical toolbox.
-The unbiased starting point is using descriptive statistics that treat these numerical values as random vaxriables.
+The unbiased starting point is to treat these numerical values as random variables and use what's officially known as non-parametric descriptive statistics.
+That's a mouthful, so let's unpack it:

-* Collecting metadata about how the application is used and how the application is performing.
+* Non-parametric means that we are not presuming a specific distribution, e.g. normal or binomial.
+* Descriptive means we are quantitatively describing the data, as opposed to inferring and modeling future outcomes.

 Collecting data is all about balance.
-As any Internet-connected individual knows, too much data and both you and your system are overwhelmed.
 Too little data and, at best, you might as well have not bothered.
 At worst you'll make an uninformed decision that'll take you down a bad path.
+Too much data, and, as any Internet-connected individual knows, both you and your system are overwhelmed.
+"Big data" is not a necessary step toward understanding big systems.
+In practice, data size often inversely correlates with information density and utility.

-So what tools does the engineer have for responsible collection?
+So what tools does the engineer have for balanced collection?
 Well, like metadata volume, there really is no limit to the dimensions or techniques.
 That said, you can get quite far with the fundamentals, so let's get started covering the groundwork.